aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 then temperate deciduous stands younger than the legal rotation age were selected and geometries were rasterised (presence = 1, NA otherwise).
-Rasterisation is performed by `egvtools:polygon2input()` restricting to pixels outside clearcut mask and covering background with value 0.
-The resulting layer was then aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+Rasterisation is performed using the workflow `egvtools::polygon2input()` restricting to pixels outside clearcut mask and covering background with value 0.
+The resulting layer was then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output was applied to ensure no missing values at the edges.
 Finally, the layer was